-- We believe you don't have enough money in your account to use it without it becoming overdrawn. - We believe any transactions, for example or any withdrawals you or any authorised signatory have been making, are unusual or irregular.
-For example, if you have told us in your master account mandate that transactions out of a joint account must be authorised by both account holders, but payment instruction is given by only one account holder. - We've asked you to immediately repay or we've enforced our rights under any loans or security agreements you've entered with us. - We believe or suspect you're using any accounts, products, or services in a manner we believe is unlawful or inappropriate. - We've refused to let you use your account for any of the reasons set out in the section 'We can refuse to let you use your account' above. - We've refused to let you do a transaction on your account for any of the reasons set out in the section 'We can refuse to let you do certain transactions on your account' above. - We believe, when you're using any accounts, products, or services, you're not complying with any New Zealand or overseas laws applying to you.
+- We believe you don't have enough money in your account to use it without it becoming overdrawn. - We believe any transactions, for example any cheques or withdrawals you or any authorised signatory have been making, are unusual or irregular.
+For example, if you have told us in your master account mandate that cheques must be signed by more than one signatory, but cheques are often presented with only one signatory. - We've asked you to immediately repay or we've enforced our rights under any loans or security agreements you've entered with us. - We believe or suspect you're using any accounts, products, or services in a manner we believe is unlawful or inappropriate. - We've refused to let you use your account for any of the reasons set out in the section 'We can refuse to let you use your account' above. - We've refused to let you do a transaction on your account for any of the reasons set out in the section 'We can refuse to let you do certain transactions on your account' above. - We believe, when you're using any accounts, products, or services, you're not complying with any New Zealand or overseas laws applying to you.